 Thursday 12 July 2012, 6pm (for 6.30pm) to 8.30pm

-In honour of the CLAN CAMPBELL SOCIETY, members of which are attending from the USA.
+Held in honour of the CLAN CAMPBELL SOCIETY, members of which attended from the USA.

 Kindly sponsored by Edinburgh City Libraries

 In 2012 MSc Publishing student worked on four new projects for Merchiston Publishing.
 The students branched into e-books – producing Lilith by George MacDonald and The New Road by Neil Munro.
 The New Road was also published as a paperback along with two other books.
 One is Treasure Island, a play script by Lynn Brittney.
 This is the first play script version of Treasure Island published for primary school children.
 The other book is Merchiston Publishing’s first set of true crime short stories, Detective McLevy’s Casebook: Tales of Edinburgh’s Victorian Underworld.
 For more information about each title, please click on the links.

 Sign up to make sure you don’t miss out on exciting launch information and links on all current and future projects: Sign up here!

 This year’s Postgraduate graduation ceremony was particularly exciting for staff and students on MSc Publishing as it also marked the day that copies of Peter and Wendy were distributed to all the students involved in its creation.
 Our thanks go to Glasgow printers, Bell and Bain, for printing such a high-quality book and to the Edward Clark Trust for providing the funding.
 This beautiful new centenary edition of JM Barrie’s well-loved children’s story featuring Peter Pan will now be distributed to children in hospitals across Scotland.
 Find out more…

 Students Launch Book at EIBF Copies of our MSc Publishing students’ new edition of Travel Light were distributed at the 2011 Edinburgh International Book Festival.